antoniospg/S3D-ASSIGNMENT/Render.md

 With Shader Graph it's very simple to get incredible visual results.
 Instead of writing code for the shader, you can create nodes in a graph network and connecting them to get, in real-time, the desirable result.
 <br />
 For this experiment, I create a simple hologram effect and applied it to my tree model, creating some sort of cyberpunk dissolving.
-The modeling is simple and straightforward, basically just applying in the AlphaChannel a noise texture to delimit clipped parts and a continuous and periodic time-variant value to AlphaClipThreshold .
+The modeling is simple and straightforward, basically just applying in the AlphaChannel a noise texture to delimit clipped parts and a continuous periodic time-variant value to AlphaClipThreshold .
 Both of the simple graph network and the final result can be seen below:
 ![Overview](img/render/shadergraph.png)
 <br/>
 **Figure 3:** Shader Graph network.